Skip to main content

 22kW wallbox, only for three-phase homes: Some homes have a three-phase supply, but most do not.
 A 22kW charger can be useful where the supply and vehicle both support it, although many cars still accept a lower AC charging rate.
 It is not the default residential choice.

-- Octopus sells home charging as a package of charger, standard installation, tariff fit and ongoing support, but it still asks you to check local availability and eligibility before buying.
+• Octopus sells home charging as a package of charger, standard installation, tariff fit and ongoing support, but the live flow still asks for your postcode and property details before showing what is available.

-- A home charger needs a safe private parking or approved cable route.
-If a cable would cross public land, check the council and installer position before ordering hardware.
+• A home charger needs safe private parking or an approved cable route.
+If a cable would cross public land, check the council, landlord, freeholder and installer position before ordering hardware.

 What a wallbox costs